 Foods for Convenience

-Fatigue is a common side effect of cancer treatment, so foods that require little to no preparation and are easy to eat make the most sense, especially on days when you feel your worst.
+Fatigue is a common side effect of cancer nutrition treatment, so foods that require little to no preparation and are easy to eat make the most sense, especially on days when you feel your worst.
 These are the times when fresh fruit comes in handy, but canned options work just as well.

 Plain yogurt can be customized in a way that suits your taste buds at any given time.
 Have berries, cinnamon, and slivered almonds within reach to add flavor and additional nutrition.
 Cold cereals made with shredded wheat, granola, or puffed brown rice are bland and easy on the body.
 The same can also be said of oatmeal, crackers, and cheese.